Colombo Central Bank bombing: Incident

 The blast killed at least 91 people and injured 1,400 others.

 At least 100 people lost their eyesight.
 Among the wounded were two US citizens, six Japanese, and one Dutch national.
 Most of these were bystanders or civilians manning small shops set up near the bank.
-While the bomber Raju died immediately, the back up team Subramanium Vigneswaram alias Kittu, and Sivasamy Dharmendra alias Raju, were apprehended by law enforcement with information provided by the public.
+While the bomber Raju died immediately, the backup team Subramanium Vigneswaram alias Kittu, and Sivasamy Dharmendra alias Raju, were apprehended by law enforcement with information provided by the public.
 Police and the security forces launched a massive manhunt for others who were involved in this terrorist incident.
 It was eventually determined the bombers had come from Jaffna, in the north of the country and were LTTE members.

 This bombing, and one in July on a train that killed more than 70, caused tourism to plummet 40% in Sri Lanka.
 Until 2006, the Central Bank bombing was the deadliest LTTE bombing of the civil war.

 The BBC reported that the Tigers denied responsibility for the attack.
-But the Sri Lankan Foreign Ministry spokesman, Ravinatha Aryasinha, blamed the Tigers, saying the attack proves they "do not care for international opinion or the safety of civilians, including foreigners who have nothing to do with the present conflict.
+But the Sri Lankan Foreign Ministry spokesman, Ravinatha Aryasinha, blamed the Tigers, saying the attack proved they "do not care for international opinion or the safety of civilians, including foreigners who have nothing to do with the present conflict".